Are foreclosures, short sales, and REO sales considered when determining the value of non-sold homes in a neighborhood?

-State of Florida Department of Revenue rules, which govern Save Our Homes, require all county Property Appraisers to increase the assessed value of your Homestead property annually by the lesser of either 3% or the percent change in the Consumer Price Index (CPI).
-In 2012 that increase was 3%.
-In the current real estate market, the market value of most homes is declining; however, under Florida law, the assessed value could still increase a full 3% this year.
+State of Florida Department of Revenue rules, which govern Save Our Homes, require that all county Property Appraisers increase the assessed value of your Homestead property annually by the lesser of either 3% or the percent change in the Consumer Price Index (CPI).
+In 2013 that increase was 1.7%.
+Even if the market value of your home decreased as of January 1, 2013, under Florida law, the assessed value could still increase a full 1.7% this year.
 This is referred to as "recapture".
 Because of the "recapture" rule, it is possible for your assessed value to rise even though your property is declining in market value.

 Where can I see my $50,000 Homestead exemption?

 Look at the bottom left corner of your TRIM notice, marked "exemptions", you will see a break down of each exemption applied to your property, including the additional Homestead.